xcore/sc_lcd/doc/api.rst

 Implementation Specific Defines
 +++++++++++++++++++++++++++++++
 It is possible to override the default defines when a part number is selected.
-The defines avaliable are:
+The defines available are:

 **LCD_WIDTH**
 	This define is used to represent the width of the LCD panel in pixels.